ogupte/trope/README.md

 {public} -> {proto} -> {object} -> null
 ```-->

-Trope creates another acting HEAD to this chain (`{private}`) which can only be accessed by methods inside the definition and not from any outside context.
+Trope creates another acting head to this chain (`{private}`) which can only be accessed by methods inside the definition and not from any outside context.
 <div class="diagram">
     <div class="box-wrap"><div class="box private">{private}</div><div class="spacer"></div></div>
     <div class="box-wrap arrow"><div class="right-arrow">&#x2192;</div><div class="spacer"></div></div>